Santa Tell Me

 "Santa Tell Me" is a Christmas song by American singer-songwriter Ariana Grande.
 It was released as a single by Republic Records on November 24, 2014, and was included on the Japanese exclusive reissue of Grande's first EP Christmas Kisses (2013), as well as a "naughty version" on Grande's second EP Christmas & Chill (2015).
 She and Savan Kotecha co-wrote the song with its producer Ilya Salmanzadeh.

 "Santa Tell Me" has become a modern Christmas standard, with a significant rise in popularity every Christmas season.
-It became the first holiday song released in the 21st century to reach the top five in the United States when it peaked at number five on the Billboard Hot 100 in 2024, ten years after being released.
+It became the first holiday song released in the 21st century to reach the top five in the United States when it peaked at number five on the Billboard Hot 100 in 2024, ten years after its release.
 It has reached the top ten in numerous other countries worldwide, including Australia, Austria, Canada, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Slovakia, South Korea, Sweden, Switzerland, and the United Kingdom, as well as the top 20 in Belgium, Croatia, Ireland, Malaysia and the Philippines.
 On the Billboard Global 200 chart, "Santa Tell Me" additionally peaked at number five.

 Chris Marrs Piliero directed the track's music video, which was released on Grande's official Vevo on December 12, 2014.
 She first performed the song at the 2014 A Very Grammy Christmas concert in the Shrine Auditorium in Los Angeles on November 18, 2014.